-One important point to note regarding the Draft Plan is that a significant proportion of the proposed allocations are already committed, in that they either already have planning consent or are associated with an advance planning application, such that planning consent is anticipated ahead of adoption of the Local Plan.
+One important point to note regarding the Local Plan is that a significant proportion of the proposed allocations are already committed, in that they either already have planning consent or are associated with an advance planning application, such that planning consent is anticipated ahead of adoption of the Local Plan.
 There is limited potential for the Local Plan to influence such sites, and hence these sites are not a focus of the assessment.
 This includes a concentration of sites in the north sub-area.

-Conclusion on the Draft Local Plan
+Conclusion on the Local Plan as a whole

-The appraisal predicts positive effects in respect of the majority of objectives, with 'significant' positive effects predicted in respect of 'Accessibility'.
-This 'significant' positive effect is predicted primarily the basis that the proposed spatial strategy focuses growth on the most accessible areas and those less accessible areas where there is the potential for growth to support / unlock new strategic community and transport infrastructure (also employment), namely within the south of the Borough, including within the Strategic Area of Regeneration.
-This characteristic of the proposed spatial strategy also enables a conclusion of 'moderate' positive effects in respect of 'Air quality' and 'Transport'.
+The assessment predicts positive effects in respect of the majority of objectives, with 'significant' positive effects predicted in respect of Accessibility.
+This 'significant' positive effect is predicted primarily on the basis that the proposed spatial strategy focuses growth on the most accessible areas and those less accessible areas where there is the potential for growth to support / unlock new strategic community and transport infrastructure (also employment), namely within the south of the Borough, including within the Strategic Area of Regeneration.
+This characteristic of the proposed spatial strategy also enables a conclusion of 'moderate' positive effects in respect of Air quality and Transport.